Artist Designer Teacher

 Exciting things are happening in art instruction: We are bringing the classroom to YOU!
 Use your computer or tablet to bring teachers right into your home or studio to learn at your own pace.
 And you always have the best seat in the house!
 You can paint anywhere, any time you want.
 If you miss something, just back the video up and watch it again!
 And keep in touch with the teachers and other students on our private Facebook group…get encouragement, ask questions, post photos of your projects and more.
-For just $99 you get the online course listed below with access to the videos/slides and downloadable PDF tutorials for about a year!
+For just $99 you get the online course listed below with access to the videos and downloadable PDF tutorials for eleven months!
 That is just a few dollars per lesson!

 I operate a small painting studio from my home where I teach my on-going weekly classes and occasionally a series or special class.
 Except for Thursday mornings, classes are taught in a step-by-step format with teacher demonstrations and emphasis on the development of technical skills and art theory and principles.
 The class members choose projects with guidance from me, and usually everyone paints the same project.